offspot/mediawiki-docker/README.md

 data diretory is empty, run once the container to initialized it.

-If your MySQL wikimedia database is in a lower version of 1.31, you might migrate your database to 1.31 before generate the SQLite file because Wikimedia maintenance seem can't do that with a SQLite database.
+If your MySQL wikimedia database is in a lower version of 1.31, you might migrate your database to 1.31 before generate the SQLite file.
 Then, upgrade your Wikimedia version to 1.31 first and generate the SQLite file as described above.